karel2165/Karel/README.md

 ## About Me

 - 💻 FiveM Developer
-- 🌱 Currently learning new technologies and improving my skills
+- 🌱 Currently learning new Languages and improving my skills
-- 🤝 Open to collaborating on exciting projects
-- 📫 How to reach me: [Maurooo](https://discord.com/users/720601095541620757)
+- 📫 How to reach me: [Karel](https://discord.com/users/720601095541620757)

 ## My Skills